 Insurers follow a structured approach to a price premium for underwriting each risk.
 That’s how a premium is decided to be charged for property insurance.
 Below is the list of steps that they take –

-- Assess the quantum of risk at each location – Insurers assess each proposal with information on the quantum of the sum insured at a single location.
-They will prefer to underwrite proposals where the quantum of risk is well dispersed across multiple For example it is safer to underwrite 6 factories of the sum insured 50 Cr. each at multiple locations v/s underwriting single factory of total sum insured 300 Cr.
+Insurers assess each proposal with information on the quantum of the sum insured at a single location.
+They will prefer to underwrite proposals.
+Where the quantum of risk well disperses across multiple.
+For example, it is safer to underwrite 6 factories of the sum insured 50 Cr. each.
+At multiple locations, v/s underwriting single factory of total sum insured 300 Cr.

 To gain confidence in an asset’s risk profile, insurers require a risk assessment survey to provide them with holistic information on operations performed at the premise and safety features in place for loss minimization in case of adversity.

-- Past claims information – Every insurer seeks information on past claims.
+Every insurer seeks information on past claims.
 With past claims data, an insurer is able to ascertain whether the asset is subject to frequent Higher claim frequency, riskier the asset.

-Each insurer has a re-insurer treaty in place for fire insurance i.e. the underwritten risk is shared between the two as per treaty terms.
-Depending on the nature of operations carried out within the asset premise, each insurer can underwrite up to a certain limit which is specified in the re-insurer treaty.
+Each insurer has a re-insurer treaty in place for fire insurance.
+That is the underwritten risk share between the two as per treaty terms.
+So, depending on the nature of operations carried out within the asset premise, each insurer can underwrite up to a certain limit which is specified in the re-insurer treaty.

-- Charge minimum threshold premium – After an insurer understands the risk profile of the asset in detail, it may quote a premium to cover the risk which is in compliance with Insurance Information Bureau (IIB) tariff structure.
-Insurers are instructed by GIC Re (General Insurance Corporation of India) to charge a minimum threshold premium for each occupancy as per the IIB tariff structure.
+After an insurer understands the risk profile of the asset in detail, it quotes a premium to cover the risk.
+That is in compliance with Insurance Information Bureau (IIB) tariff structure.
+GIC Re (General Insurance Corporation of India) instructed the Insurers to charge a minimum threshold premium for each occupancy as per the IIB tariff structure.